Mukherjee-Samarth family: Mohnish Bahl

 Mohnish Bahl is an Indian actor working in the Indian film industry and on Indian television.
 He is a member of the Mukherjee-Samarth family.
 His parents were actress Nutan and Rajnish Bahl, a lieutenant commander in the Indian Navy.
-He is the grandson of actress Shobhna and poet Kumarsen, great-grandson of actress Rattan Bai, nephew of actress Tanuja and cousin of actresses Kajol and Tanishaa Mukerji.
+He is the grandson of actress Shobhna and poet Kumarsen, great-grandson of actress Rattan Bai, nephew of actress Tanuja and cousin of actresses Kajol and Tanishaa.
 A frequent collaborator of Sooraj Barjatya, Bahl has appeared in Barjatya's blockbusters Maine Pyar Kiya (1989), Hum Aapke Hain Koun..!
 (1994), Hum Saath-Saath Hain (1999), and Vivah (2006).

 Ayan Mukerji

 Ayan Mukerji (অয়ন মুখার্জি), born in Kolkata, West Bengal, is an Indian film director.
-He is the son of actor Deb Mukherjee, made his directorial debut with Karan Johar produced Wake Up Sid (2009), and won the Filmfare Award for Best Debut Director.
+He is the son of actor Deb Mukherjee and made his directorial debut with Karan Johar produced Wake Up Sid (2009), and won the Filmfare Award for Best Debut Director.
 He directed his next film, the highly successful Yeh Jawaani Hai Deewani in 2013.
-His most ambitious and Bollywood's most anticipated film Brahmāstra: Part One- Shiva released on 9 September 2022.
+His most ambitious film Brahmāstra: Part One - Shiva released on 9 September 2022.

 Ashutosh Gowariker

 Ashutosh Gowariker is an Indian film director, actor, writer and producer, known for films such as Lagaan (2001), Swades (2004) and Jodhaa Akbar (2008) among others.
-He is married to Sunita, former actor Deb Mukherjee's daughter from his first marriage.
+He is married to Sunita, Deb Mukherjee's daughter from his first marriage.